sadiefiss/HW3-JS-Muscle-Memory/README.md

 ## JS Muscle Memory
 This problem set will test your understanding of how JavaScript is evaluated.
-Check your answers by running the lines code in your browser console.
+Check your answers by running the lines code in your browser console or in node (where applicable).

 Suggestions:
 - Type out these expressions and avoid copy & paste.